ualberta-smr/LibCompPlugin/README.md

 2. work on having the plugin keep working and re-detecting import statements as the user types on the editor

 3. work on gathering feedback data

+Note: The main code which completed the functionality described is in two main classes called `EditorIllustrationAction.java`  and `SelectRecords.java` which can be found by navigating to `libmetricplugin/pluginPhase1/My_Plugin/src/main/java/org/intellij/sdk/editor/`